CentCake/BakaCraft-Icons-RP/README.md

 ### About
-- This repository is made for BAkaCraft Server.
+- This repository is made for BakaCraft Server.
-- This repository meant for BakaCraft's admins usage and reference.
+- This repository meant for BakaCraft's admins usage and references.
+- All graphic or resources used in this are made by hand and some free-to-use.

+- Add-ons details
+- Name : BakaCraft Icons
+- type : Resource Pack